sford4186/Password-Generator/README.md

-# Password-Generator
+# Password-Generator - Homework 3

+# Objective
-application designed to generate a random password - homework 3
+To create an application designed to generate a random password with exceptions 'confirmed' by the end user.

+# What Do I Plan to Accomplish

+1. Apply the random operator to generate a 'string' of characters
+2. Become more comfortable with using functions and arrays
+3. Grow in knowledge and application of Javascript